Table of Contents

-Therapy of Aortic Sclerosis
+Therapy for Aortic Sclerosis

 Risk factor modifications

-Lipid lowering therapies such as HMG coal reductase inhibitors have not shown any marked difference in decreasing the rate of progression of the aortic valve sclerosis.
+Lipid-lowering therapies, such as HMG coal reductase inhibitors, have not shown any marked difference in decreasing the rate of progression of the aortic valve sclerosis.

 Complications of Aortic Sclerosis

-One of the important reasons emphasizing the early diagnosis of aortic sclerosis is the risk of progressing to aortic stenosis.
-In addition to this, aortic sclerosis is also risk factor for other cardiovascular diseases.
+One of the important reasons for emphasizing the early diagnosis of aortic sclerosis is the risk of progressing to aortic stenosis.
+In addition to this, aortic sclerosis is also a risk factor for other cardiovascular diseases.

-The damage to the aortic valve also leads to the development of other conditions of aortic dysfunction such as aortic regurgitation and its related complications.
+The damage to the aortic valve also leads to the development of other conditions of aortic dysfunction, such as aortic regurgitation and its related complications.